rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ## 6. State Management
+### 6.1.
+Centralized State Stores
+The Stopwatch application uses a centralized [State Store](#3142-state-stores) as the single source of truth for its core state.
+This ensures all components interested in the core state remain synchronized via an Observer-like pattern approach.
+While the State Store is the single source of truth, its state can be updated by other components, but only through a controlled mechanism with a single point of update.
+This prevents inconsistencies.
+The primary State Store is the Core State Store, located within the [Core layer](#31-core).

+The Stopwatch application does not require additional State Stores, such as a Presentation State Store, because [ViewModels](#3213-viewmodels) do not share any presentation-specific state.

+### 6.2.
+Event-Driven State Updates
+The Stopwatch application handles two distinct types of events that can lead to Core State Store updates:

+*   **User-Initiated Events:** These events originate in the [Presentation layer](#321-presentation) as a result of user interactions.
+They may propagate through other layers, ultimately triggering specific [Use Cases](#312-use-cases) that handle the logic for updating the Core State Store.
+This flow of events generally follows the flow of control (from Presentation to State Store).
+*   **Timer-Initiated Events:** The Timer Service, located in the Core layer, triggers Timer State updates.
+These state changes are mainly triggered when the running time updates.
+These events also trigger a specific use case that handles the logic for updating the Core State Store.

+### 6.3.
+View State and UI Synchronization
+In the Stopwatch application, ViewModels are the primary components interested in changes to the Core State Store.
+Each ViewModel maintains its own View State, which is specific to the presentation logic of the corresponding View.
+When a state change occurs in the Core State Store, the ViewModel receives the updated Stopwatch state, transforms it (using [UI Mappers](#2214-ui-mappers)), and uses it to update its View State.
+Views then observe changes in their corresponding ViewModel's View State and update the UI accordingly.

 ## 7. Dependency Diagram
 To minimize coupling between system components, all dependencies are mediated through interfaces.
 Furthermore, dependencies flow inward, originating from input/output components (e.g., GUI, data sources) and directed towards core business logic and entities, aligning with principles of [Clean Architecture](#).
 When the flow of control necessitates a reversal of this dependency direction, the [Dependency Inversion Principle (DIP)](#) is applied.
 Additionally, to decouple object creation from utilization, the [Abstract Factory](#) pattern is employed.
 The relationships between application components are visualized in the following [UML](https://www.geeksforgeeks.org/unified-modeling-language-uml-class-diagrams/) diagram: